vathpela/shim-review/README.md

 *******************************************************************************
 ### How do the launched components prevent execution of unauthenticated code?
 *******************************************************************************
-Everything has secure boot validation and and .sbat self checks.
+Everything has secure boot validation.

 *******************************************************************************
 ### Does your SHIM load any loaders that support loading unsigned kernels (e.g. GRUB2)?